infostellarinc/gr-stellarstation/README.md

 Although gr-stellarstation should work on any platform running GNURadio, only Linux is currently officially supported.
 Installation procedure on other platforms may vary.

+Note on required Python version: gr-stellarstation has only been tested with the latest stable version of GNURadio (3.7.x), which does not support Python 3.

 ### PyBOMBS

 PyBOMBs support is currently under construction.